-But you should also do so in unplanned, random moments — express thanks to God for the joy in your day, the strength He has given you, the child at your side.
+Give thanks as you are doing activities throughout the day.
+Express gratitude in unplanned and random moments as well!
+Thank God for the joy in your day, the strength He has given you, the child at your side.
+Let them give thanks for playing, working, and resting as well.
 Your children will learn to see blessings in the ordinary and to Whom thanks is owed.

-Count Blessings – Intentionally point out blessings throughout the day.
+Actually count your blessings.
+Intentionally point out blessings throughout the day.
 Literally spend time with your children counting everything you are thankful for.
 Go so far as to have a ‘gratitude journal’ that you have handy every day to jot down blessings that either you or your children think of.
-Take it out every so often and read the blessings you have recorded to remind them and yourself of how blessed you are and then practice the above steps of giving thanks to God, saying “thank-you” to your children, and showing gratitude to others.
+Take it out every so often and read the blessings you have recorded to remind them and yourself of how blessed you are.
+Then practice the above steps of giving thanks to God, saying “thank-you” to your children, and showing gratitude to others.

 - Use words to let your children know when you are grateful for their efforts – say “thank-you” often!

 - Write it down!
-Use a blank notebook, a special gratitude journal, or sign up to receive the printable journaling pages in this post to practice gratitude while recording blessings big and small that you and your children discover throughout the day.
+Use a blank notebook, a special gratitude journal, or sign up to receive the printable journaling pages in this post.
+Practice gratitude while recording blessings big and small that you and your children discover throughout the day.